Queensland National Bank, Irvinebank: History

 The company's management and interests were passed to Moffat's long time colleague James Smith Reid, but consolidation of its enterprises could not be achieved.
-John Moffat passed away at Toowoomba on 28 June 1918 and the major part of Irvinebank's operation, the Loudoun Mill and associated buildings such as the mine manager's residence and the former Queensland National Bank premises, were sold to the Queensland government in 1919.
+John Moffat died at Toowoomba on 28 June 1918 and the major part of Irvinebank's operation, the Loudoun Mill and associated buildings such as the mine manager's residence and the former Queensland National Bank premises, were sold to the Queensland government in 1919.
 After a lengthy period of mixed operation under government control the Loudoun Mill and associated buildings were leased to a private operator in 1983.
 From at least this period the former Queensland National Bank building at Irvinebank was used as a private residence.

 In January 2004 the Queensland Department of Natural Resources, Mines and Energy removed the lessee from the Loudoun Mill and the Queensland National Bank building.
 Subsequent inspection revealed that some original joinery in the former bank building had been damaged or removed.
 Among the missing fixtures were the original red cedar bank counter from the first floor as well as a number of the red cedar doors, door-frames and window frames from the upper storey manager's residence.